AaronLi43/PrivacyDemo/PROMPT_COMPARISON.md

     "shouldProceed": true/false,
     "reason": "Brief explanation of your decision",
     "confidence": 0.0-1.0,
-    "followUpQuestions": ["question1", "question2"] (only include when shouldProceed = false AND NOT in follow-up mode) }
+    "followUpQuestions": ["question1", "question2"] (only include when shouldProceed = false AND NOT in follow-up mode AND user has not clearly stated they lack experience)
+}

 EXAMPLES: